Kindle Colorsoft Review: Amazon’s First Color E-Reader Delivers But Comes with Flaws

 Pros:

-• Color e-Ink Display: Adds depth to comics, graphic novels, and illustrated books.
+- Color e-Ink Display: Adds depth to comics, graphic novels, and illustrated books.

-• Exclusive Features: 32GB storage, wireless charging, and an auto-adjusting front light.
+- Exclusive Features: 32GB storage, wireless charging, and an auto-adjusting front light.

-• Amazon Ecosystem: Seamless access to Amazon’s extensive eBook library and Prime content.
+- Amazon Ecosystem: Seamless access to Amazon’s extensive eBook library and Prime content.

 Cons:

-• High Price: At $280, the Colorsoft is a premium purchase with questionable value for some users.
+- High Price: At $280, the Colorsoft is a premium purchase with questionable value for some users.

-• Screen Issues: Reports of a yellow tinge on the screen’s bottom and occasional dead pixels.
+- Screen Issues: Reports of a yellow tinge on the screen’s bottom and occasional dead pixels.

-• Muted Colors: Colors are softer than on LCD/AMOLED tablets, with 150 PPI for color elements.
+- Muted Colors: Colors are softer than on LCD/AMOLED tablets, with 150 PPI for color elements.

-• Shorter Battery Life: Eight weeks of battery life, shorter than the Kindle Paperwhite.
+- Shorter Battery Life: Eight weeks of battery life, shorter than the Kindle Paperwhite.

 Verdict: A Bold Step Forward with Some Stumbles

 The Kindle Colorsoft is the first proper effort at color from Amazon’s corner, specifically targeted at core enthusiasts who want to get extra use out of an e-reader.
-In reality, only the distinctive features which colors bring will likely go towards satisfying serious users who require graphic novels or comics for a screen, and as much can be dependent upon colors: when the colors are more washed out rather than vibrantly colorful and then there are the inherent, so far unavoidable issues regarding its quality of its display screen, the user will assuredly find it more pricey at $280.
+In reality, only the distinctive features that colors bring will likely go towards satisfying serious users who require graphic novels or comics for a screen, and as much can be dependent upon colors: when the colors are more washed out rather than vibrantly colorful and then there are the inherent, so far unavoidable issues regarding the quality of its display screen, the user will assuredly find it more pricey at $280.

 This is an alternative worth exploring for the Colorsoft to Amazon Kindle lovers seeking something different.
 The company has a lot of work ahead: it has to ensure consistency in color output while preventing the display from appearing yellow.
 Only with this could Amazon stake a claim on a solid footing in the premium and trustworthy color e-reader segment of the market.